profjuvii/c-cpp-basics/c-course/01_intro.md

-# Introduction to the C language
+# Introduction to the C Language

-C is a general-purpose programming language (GPL) that is widely used for developing systems and application software.
+**C** is a general-purpose programming language (GPL) that is widely used for developing systems and application software.
 It was created in the 1972 by Dennis Ritchie.

 ### Key Features: